jbdamask/jbdamask.github.io/TWITTER_SETUP.md

 per run; on a cold start (no existing YAML) it backfills a bounded 5.

-History is preserved across runs — the API only returns recent posts, so the script merges new results into the existing file and keeps the newest 250.
+History is preserved across runs — the API only returns recent posts, so the script merges new results into the existing file and keeps the newest 150 (`MAX_HISTORICAL_TWEETS`).

+That cap is a **page-weight** limit, not just a file-size one: `index.html` and `_includes/sidebar/twitter-feed.html` each emit a hidden `<div>` per stored post, so every entry lands in the HTML of every page.
+Retention is enforced on every run, including runs that fetch nothing — so lowering the number takes effect on the next run rather than waiting for your next post.

+Trimming only affects the site's copy. **Nothing is ever deleted from X.**

 ### Manual Updates